 When Coverage Ends.

-Your coverage can be renewed until the June 30th following your attainment of age 70, provided you do not cease full-time Active Practice (other than for reasons of disability), you maintain your ABA/ABE Membership, you do not begin active duty in the Armed Forces (except for training purposes of two months or less), you make premium contributions when due, and the group policy is not terminated by New York Life or the ABE.
+Your coverage can be renewed until the June 30th following your attainment of age 70, provided you do not cease full-time Active Practice (other than for reasons of disability), you maintain your ABA/ABE membership, you do not begin active duty in the Armed Forces (except for training purposes of two months or less), you make premium contributions when due, and the group policy is not terminated by New York Life or the ABE.
 Coverage will automatically be terminated after having been paid 36 months of benefits, whether accrued by successive periods of disability or separate single 12-month periods of disability or any combination of such paid benefit periods.

 Your Premium Will Be Waived If You Are Disabled.